Greece Moments Greece Moments

 Restaurant Mirra in Merichas

-Vegetarians and meat lovers alike get their money’s worth.
-We particularly liked the homemade pinsa, the lamb burger and the octopus carpaccio.
-The delicious food is accompanied by a wide selection of wines from all over Greece.
+Both vegetarians and meat lovers will find something to their taste.
+We particularly enjoyed the homemade pinsa, the lamb burger and the octopus carpaccio.
+The delicious food is complemented by a wide selection of wines from all over Greece.

 Restaurant Mirra Kythnos